My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Uncover tranquility at Lagoa do Congro: Azores’ hidden gem reflecting lush forest surroundings in its serene waters.

 For some of the most breathtaking coastal views in the Azores, Miradouro da Ponta do Escalvado is an essential stop.
 Located on the western cliffs of São Miguel Island, this viewpoint overlooks the rugged shoreline and the iconic Mosteiros Islets rising from the Atlantic.
-Standing at the edge of the cliffs, I watched as waves crashed against the black volcanic rock formations, creating a mesmerizing scene of raw, untamed beauty.
+Standing at the edge of the cliffs, I watched as waves crashed against the black volcanic rock formations.
+I loved seeing this scene of raw, untamed beauty.

 Sunset is the best time to visit, as the golden light enhances the dramatic landscape.
 The Miradouro is easily accessible by car and has a small parking area, making it a convenient stop while exploring the west coast.
 Whether you’re a photography enthusiast or simply enjoy panoramic ocean views, Ponta do Escalvado offers a spectacular perspective of the Azores’ volcanic coastline.